DanTCIM/ValAct_RAG/data/md/ASOP_life/asop048_1751_LifeSettlementMort.md

 Changes made to the final standard in response to the comment letters include the following:

-1. $\quad$ Sections 2.16, Mean Life Expectancy, and 2.17, Median Life Expectancy, were revised to

-## ASOP No. 48-December 2013

-remove examples of formulas that could be used to calculate mean and median life expectancy.
+1. $\quad$ Sections 2.16, Mean Life Expectancy, and 2.17, Median Life Expectancy, were revised to remove examples of formulas that could be used to calculate mean and median life expectancy.

 2. Section 2.20, Mortality Assumption, was revised to include mortality rates and survival curves period by period.
 Survival curves are commonly used in the life settlements market to illustrate the mortality assumption.
 3. Section 4.1, Disclosures, was revised after considering the feedback on a question raised in the exposure draft transmittal letter to require the actuary to disclose: a description of how the mortality assumption was developed and how the mortality assumption differs from that of the life expectancy provider, a description of how multiple life expectancy evaluations are handled (previously in section 4.2(f)), and the reason for choosing an IBNR assumption (if any).